-Portraits are common subjects in many societies but by no means all.
-They are almost unknown, for example, in medieval Europe, when, as in antiquity, most artists toiled in anonymity to fulfill the wishes of their patrons.
-Art through the Ages surveys the art of all periods from prehistory to the present, and worldwide, and examines how artworks of all kinds have always reflected the historical contexts in which they were created.
+That we know Botticelli's name and details of his career is not surprising, because it was during the Renaissance that the modern notion of individual artistic genius took root.
+But in many periods of the history of art, artists toiled in anonymity to fulfill the wishes of their patrons, whether Egyptian pharaohs, Roman emperors, or medieval monks.
+Art through the Ages: The Western Perspective surveys the art of all periods of Western art from prehistory to the present and examines how artworks of all kinds have always reflected the historical contexts in which they were created.